justinmklam/pycascades-2019/day-1-notes.md

 	- The reason we do this is to make sure the bug is recreatable.
 Sometimes you will write a test that you think recreates it, but it actually fails
 - Check out http://pythontutor.com to see how a stack changes as code is executed
 - Start at the bottom of the stack trace
-- TODO: Read the NY Times article [The Secret History of Women in Coding](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html)
+- `TODO`: Read the NY Times article [The Secret History of Women in Coding](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html)
 - PDB >> print() for debugging
 	- Can be slow (takes a few times to find out what you actually need to print)
 	- PDB in the command line is good (or just use built in debugger in VS Code)